Bergen Airport, Flesland: Construction

 After the German occupation of Norway, the Wehrmacht started looking for a location for an airstrip.
 They were partially in need for a counteraction against British raids and in part in need to protect German ship traffic.
 Four locations were considered: Nesttun, Haukåsmyrene in Åsane, Flesland and Herdla.
 The choice of Herdla was taken after a German bomber emergency landed in a field and was later able to take off from there.
 Herdla received two runways, the longest 1000 m long.

 The Civil Aviation Administration (CAA) started working on plans for an airport for Bergen in 1947.
-Herdla was by them seen as the prime candidate, against based on the poor topography around Bergen.
+Herdla was by them seen as the prime candidate, again based on the poor topography around Bergen.
 The CAA recommended that Herdla be chosen and that the two runways be expanded.
 However, its director, Einar Bøe, was skeptical to the Herdla plans, citing the lack of possibilities to extend the runway past the initially proposed 1500 m and the long travel distance from Herdla to the city.
 At the time there was no bridge either from Herdla to Askøy nor from Askøy to the mainland, nor was there a road across the island.
 Transport would therefore have to be carried out from Bergen using a ferry.
 The Minister of Transport and Communications Nils Langhelle from Bergen supported Bøe's concerns and recommended that Parliament place construction of an airport serving Bergen on hold.

 Engineering reports were made of both Herdla and Flesland in 1950 and 1951.
 Previous investigations of Flesland had concluded that the length of the runway was limited to a small valley which is located at about the middle of the current runway.
 The new report proposed connecting the proposed area to a larger area to the south of the valley, which was at the right elevation.
 This would allow for a 3000 m long runway.
 A political concern was the high cost of constructing a new airport.
-By 1950 land airports had been built for Oslo Airport, Fornebu, Stavanger, Trondheim and Kristiansand.
+By 1950, land airports had been built for Oslo Airport, Fornebu, Stavanger, Trondheim and Kristiansand.
 This was supplemented with SAS deciding to terminate the services to Oslo and instead provide a feeder service to Stavanger.